torchbox/wagtailquickcreate/README.md

 WAGTAIL_QUICK_CREATE_PAGE_TYPES = ['news.NewsPage', 'events.EventPage']
 ```
 ### Note on parent pages
-Wagtailquick create needs the [`parent_page_types`](http://docs.wagtail.io/en/v2.5.1/reference/pages/model_reference.html#wagtail.core.models.Page.parent_page_types) set on the model you wish to include so it can successfully provide the parent page selection.
+Wagtailquickcreate needs the [`parent_page_types`](http://docs.wagtail.io/en/v2.5.1/reference/pages/model_reference.html#wagtail.core.models.Page.parent_page_types) set on the model you wish to include so it can successfully provide the parent page selection.
 If this isn't specified, you will likely see every page offered as a parent, this will not work as it's looking up pages using `wagtail.core.models.Page` and this core wagtail class has `is_creatable = False`

 If you want the Quick Create links panel to _replace_ the wagtail summary panel, you can set this by adding the following to your settings